Special Education, Concentration in Learning Behavior Disorders P-12 (MAT)

 Minimum Total Hours30

-Midpoint Assessment: Cumulative GPA of 3.0 or higher, grade no lower than B-minus in all coursework; Exemplary or Target performance on all Hallmark Assessment Tasks to date (including EDSP 512, EDSP 516, and EDSP 644); Exemplary or Target performance on all rubrics; electronic documentation of 200 hours of diverse and approved field experiences.
+Midpoint Assessment: Successful completion all required courses Prior to Student Teaching; 3.0 cumulative GPA with no grade lower than “B-” in each course; satisfactory performance on all Hallmark Assessment Tasks; Target performance on all rubrics; electronic documentation of 200 hours of approved field experiences.

-Degree Assessment: Cumulative GPA of 3.0 or higher; no grade lower than B-minus in all coursework; Exemplary or Target performance on all Hallmark Assessment Tasks; Target performance or better on all rubrics.
+Degree Assessment: All program course work with 3.0 cumulative GPA with no grade lower than “B-”; satisfactory dispositions assessment; satisfactory performance on all Hallmark Assessment Tasks; Target performance on all rubrics.

 Degree Candidacy: Students not enrolled during the semester in which they intend to graduate must register for degree candidacy as outlined in Academic Policies, Procedures, and Requirements.